You feel cheated.

 This post is based on an interview with Randy Frisch, who is CMO at Uberflip.
 To hear this episode, and many more like it, you can subscribe to, rate, and review The Customer Experience Podcast.

-If you don’t use iTunes, you can listen to every episode here:
+If you don’t use Apple Podcasts, you can listen to every episode here:

 Guests Next Up on The Customer Experience Podcast